Tick Icon Gain Valuable Insights

 Lustre Consulting prides themselves in designing cost effective and compliant investigations that effectively target contamination which could be in the subsurface and present a pollution risk.
 In most cases, it is also possible to combine the Phase 2 Site Investigation with a Geotechnical Investigation should further information be required on the engineering capacity of the ground to aid foundation design.

-To meet your requirements and ensure you remain compliant, all our Phase 2 Site Investigations are carried out in accordance with current guidance such as the recommended approach set out in the Environment Agency’s Model Procedures for the Land Contamination Risk Management (LCRM) and the British Standard Code of Practice Investigation of Potentially Contaminated Sites (BS 10175: 2011).
+To meet your requirements and ensure you remain compliant, all our Phase 2 Site Investigations are carried out in accordance with:

-All investigations are carried out by qualified and competent consultants who are experienced in the recovery of samples, in situ testing, soil logging and environmental monitoring to the British Standard Code of Practice for Site Investigation (BS 5939:1999).
-The findings are detailed in transparent and informative reports with clear and helpful conclusions and recommendations (if necessary) to carry out any required remediation.
+All investigations are carried out by qualified and competent consultants who are experienced in the recovery of samples, in situ testing, soil logging and environmental monitoring to the British Standards.

 Our Phase 2 Site Investigation reports regularly receive positive feedback from clients and regulators alike, and have been instrumental in successfully gaining planning permission and discharging conditions for a number of new development sites.